Revisiting Outage for Edge Inference Systems: Experimental Results

 \subsection{Inference Outage Performance}

 In this subsection, we evaluate inference outage performance by comparing the proposed approach with benchmarks for both linear and CNN based classification.
 As shown in Fig. \ref{fig:SpeedVsOutage}, the InfOut probability is evaluated with different computation speeds.
 Specifically, the InfOut probability decreases with increasing computation speed across all schemes.
-This behavior attributes to faster computation, which either enables the processing of more observations during feature extraction (improving feature quality) or allows additional latency to be allocated for transmitting more features (enhancing feature quantity).
+This behavior is attributed to faster computation, which either enables the processing of more observations during feature extraction (improving feature quality) or allows additional latency to be allocated for transmitting more features (enhancing feature quantity).
 Both factors work together to reduce the InfOut probability.
 Furthermore, the proposed scheme consistently outperforms benchmarks such as ATB-MaxFeat, ATB-MaxObs, and MaxObs.
 This superior performance arises from the precise optimization of the C$^2$ tradeoff.
 In contrast, ATB-MaxFeat and ATB-MaxObs benchmarks that assume reliable channels and enforce a target accuracy exhibit degraded performance, as they fail to account for the inference accuracy distribution affected by fading channels.
 The MaxObs scheme prioritizes the number of observations, resulting in significant performance improvements with increased computation speed.
+At low computation speed, MaxObs spends most of the latency budget on computation and leaves too few features to transmit.
+Consequently, the normalized receive DG enters the steep region of the Q-function, causing the InfOut probability to increase sharply.
 However, it suffers from severe performance degradation under low computation capacity.
 Moreover, the proposed scheme closely approximates the brute-force solution, demonstrating its near-optimal performance.